 I sorted and used plastic bags to group like items and then I labeled the bags with the Brother P-Touch Labeler.
 I positioned the label near the top of the bags so that they can be read easily and without having to pull the bag out from the bin.
 I suppose I could have used a permanent marker but the P-Touch is so much easier to spot and read.
 I labeled them so that next year when the decorations are ready to be put away, I’ll know exactly what belongs in which bin/bag.

-I love the design of this handheld Brother P-Touch – it’s really sleek and portable.
+In my mind there’s no such thing as too much labelling.
+Label the inside, outside, and any parts that go with the item you’re storying For that I love the design of this handheld Brother P-Touch – it’s really sleek and portable.
 I can use it with one hand or two, and it prints in just a second.
 The tape cuts easily and is ready to have the backing peeled of and place.
 Removing the backing paper is easy (hint: remove just the top or bottom piece, place it on your item, smooth it down, and then remove the second piece of backing.
 Removing both at the same time results in the tape rolling onto itself more times than not).

 For the sorting bins I only pulled off the top backing paper before I stuck them in place so that the labels were easy to remove after the sorting was done.
 When I relabeled with their permanent designation, I pulled off both and stuck them firmly in place.
 But that doesn’t mean I won’t be able to remove them.
 They pull off easily when you lift and pull, but they resist accidental removal beautifully.